ColinMelendez/KiloNeRF-Implementation/README.md

 Some training data to get started can be [downloaded from here](https://drive.google.com/drive/folders/18bwm-RiHETRCS5yD9G00seFIcrJHIvD-)

-Using that training data with the default settings in the codebase is how the example images found in the novel_views folder were generated.
+Using that training data with the default settings in the codebase is how the small sample of example images found in the novel_views folder were generated.

 The simplest way to run this codebase is with Google Colab, as the model takes a significant amount of time/horsepower to train.